2001 Formula One World Championship: Rounds 13 to 17

 The next round was in Italy.
 It was the first race after the September 11 attacks.
 Because of this, and also thinking of the horrific accident of Alessandro Zanardi in the Champ Car World Series the day before, Michael Schumacher asked all the drivers to go slowly at the first corner.
 This plan failed when Jacques Villeneuve and Benetton boss Flavio Briatore did not accept it.
 The Ferrari did adjust their livery: they ran without sponsors' logos, in deference to sponsor Philip Morris USA, and with a black tip on their nose, out of respect for the 9/11 victims.
 Montoya took pole, ahead of the two Ferraris of Barrichello and Schumacher.
 The top 3 maintained their positions at the start, but Montoya was soon passed by a two-stopping Barrichello.
 After utilising different strategies and Barrichello suffering a 7-second delay in his first stop, a jubilant Montoya came out on top to take his first career win.
 Barrichello and Ralf Schumacher finished second and third.

-The was the first international sporting event held in the USA after 9/11.
+The was the first international sporting event held in the US after 9/11.

 The US GP was host to the penultimate round and Schumacher took pole ahead of his brother and Montoya.
 Schumacher led into the first corner, while Ralf lost out to both Montoya and Barrichello.
 A two-stopping Barrichello soon took the lead and subsequently pitted.
 Montoya passed Michael Schumacher before the round of stops, but two laps after his stop, he retired with engine failure.
 At the half-way point, Barrichello was leading from Mika Häkkinen, Schumacher and Coulthard.
 He rejoined behind Häkkinen after his second stop, but started to close in, until his engine failed on the penultimate lap.
 Häkkinen took what would be his last win.
 Barrichello's demise left Schumacher and Coulthard to take second and third.

 The last round took place in Japan and Michael Schumacher took pole again, ahead of Montoya and Ralf.
 The top 3 kept their places into the first corner, but Ralf was soon passed by a three-stopping Barrichello.
 The Brazilian was unable to pass Montoya, however, and this ruined his strategy.
 Ralf was given a stop-go penalty for cutting the chicane at the last corner too frequently.
 This left Häkkinen running third in his last race in F1, but he handed the position to teammate Coulthard, as a token of gratitude.
 Schumacher capped off the season with a victory ahead of Montoya and Coulthard.